suzyslocum/algorithmic_trading_bot/README.md

 Install the Pathlib module using the following command: 'from pathlib import Path'

+Install the numpy library using the following command: 'import numpy as np'

+Install the hvPlot library using the following command: 'import hvplot.pandas'

-Install the TensorFlow libraries using the following commands: 'import tensorflow as tf', 'from tensorflow.keras.layers import Dense','from tensorflow.keras.models import Sequential'
+Install the matplotlib library using the following command: 'import matplotlib.pyplot as plt'

+Install the DateOffset package usi8ng the following command: 'from pandas.tseries.offsets import DateOffset'

-Install the SciKit-Learn metrics libraries using the following commands: 'from sklearn.model_selection import train_test_split', 'from sklearn.preprocessing import StandardScaler,OneHotEncoder
+Install the SciKit-Learn metrics libraries using the following commands: 'from sklearn import svm', 'from sklearn.preprocessing import StandardScaler', 'from sklearn.metrics import classification_report', 'from sklearn.linear_model import LogisticRegression'

 ---